 Management mitigates credit risk in KPCo's wholesale marketing and trading activities by assessing the creditworthiness of potential counterparties before entering into transactions with them and continuing to evaluate their creditworthiness on an ongoing basis.
-Management uses Moody's Investor Service Inc., S&P Global Inc. and current market-based qualitative and quantitative data as well as financial statements to assess the financial health of counterparties on an ongoing basis.
+Management uses credit agency ratings and current market-based qualitative and quantitative data as well as financial statements to assess the financial health of counterparties on an ongoing basis.

 Master agreements are typically used to facilitate the netting of cash flows associated with a single counterparty and may include collateral requirements.
 Collateral requirements in the form of cash, letters of credit and parental/affiliate guarantees may be obtained as security from counterparties in order to mitigate credit risk.
+Some master agreements include margining, which requires a counterparty to post cash or letters of credit in event exposure exceeds the established threshold.
 A counterparty is required to post cash or letters of credit in the event an exposure exceeds the established threshold.
 The threshold represents an unsecured credit limit which may be supported by a parental/affiliate guaranty, as determined in accordance with AEP's credit policy.
-In addition, master agreements allow for termination and liquidation of all positions in the event of a failure or inability to post collateral.
+In addition, master agreements allow for termination and liquidation of all positions in the event of a default including failure or inability to post collateral when required.